Free Fun: What you need to know about the Grey Cup Festival today | CBC News

 - WHEN: 11 a.m. - 9:30 p.m.

-- WHO: Daredevils who enjoy soaring through the air to Louise McKinney Park
+- WHO: Daredevils who would enjoy soaring through the air to Louise McKinney Park

+The Brick Family Fun Zone offers family-friendly interactive games and displays in a heated tent, including mini zipline, tube slide, bungee trampolines, digital graffiti wall and climbing wall

 WHO: All ages